DimiMikadze/Mira/README.md

 # About Mira

-Mira is an agentic AI library that automates company research with configurable data points and intelligent source selection.
+Mira is an agentic AI system that automates company research with configurable data points and intelligent source selection.
 It gathers information from company websites, LinkedIn profiles, and Google Search, then assembles a structured profile with confidence scores and clear source attribution.

 The system features smart early termination - once all configured data points reach high confidence scores, it automatically stops processing to save time and API costs.
-Sources are fully configurable, allowing you to enable or disable website crawling, LinkedIn analysis, Google Search, and executive summary generation based on your needs.
+Sources are fully configurable, allowing you to enable or disable website crawling, LinkedIn analysis, and Google Search based on your needs.

 The core of Mira is a framework-agnostic library that can be published as an npm package or integrated directly into your applications, pipelines, or custom workflows.

-To demonstrate how it works in practice, this repository includes a Next.js frontend that consumes the core library and provides a simple interface for running research and viewing results.
+To show how it works in practice, this repository includes a complete Next.js frontend application that consumes the core library and provides a full interface with workspace management for running research and viewing results.

 ## Mira in action